yuweiping/altus/README.md

 ## Contributors

-Below is the list of contributors who have contributed to Altus by creating a feature or helping fix an issue.
+Below is the list of contributors who have contributed to Whatsapp by creating a feature or helping fix an issue.

 #### [Melvin-Abraham](https://github.com/Melvin-Abraham) - Helped fix issues #55, #53